My sister is a high school teacher in South Boston.

 Rather than teach in a classroom, there are online services where you can tutor students as far away as China.
 There is one-on-one tutoring as well as group tutoring sessions, all done remotely with a computer and a webcam.

 The most traditional of these options is VIPKid, which is always 1-on-1 teaching.
 After you pass a brief interview, you can make as much as $22 an hour when you hit various performance bonuses.
-We interviewed Whitney about her experience on the platform and she talks about what it's like.

 2. Child Care, Babysitting & Caregiving